Why We Send Our Kids to Expensive Colleges

 How do I know this?

-Because when I went out to the mailbox today I saw a letter from NYU.
+Because when I went out to the mailbox that day I saw a letter from NYU.
 My middle daughter had just been accepted and the first thing I wanted to do was go to eBay and list my kidney (and right arm) to pay for it.
 At that instant, I was willing to do anything to send my own little pumpkin to NYU.

 But the decision should be based on two factors alone:

 b.
-What can we afford?
+What can the family afford?

 Was your ego involved the last time you bought a car?
 A house?
 A meal in a restaurant?
 How much does your ego cost you on a daily basis?